Volume

-You can store application data in the containers where the applications are running, but this may cause issues:
+You can store container application data in the containers themselves but this may cause some issues:

 - When a container crashes,